liu-khang/Flying-to-Wonderland/README.md

 # Flying-to-Wonderland

-The goal of this project is to synchornize threads (passenger, kiosk-clerk, flight attendant, and clock threads) in the program using semaphores and operations on semaphores according to the story below.
+The goal of this project is to synchronize threads (passenger, kiosk-clerk, flight attendant, and clock threads) in the program using semaphores and operations on semaphores according to the story below.

 Passengers of Flight CS-340 to Purell-Wonderland, NY arrive at the airport 3 hours before departure (use sleep(random_time) to simulate arrival).
 Upon their arrival, they go straight to the check-in counter to